Extras cover in private health insurance

 • Podiatry: includes treatments and services of the ankles and feet such as general toenail and skin care (for example ingrown toenails, corns, warts), musculoskeletal injuries and conditions (for example Achilles injuries, bursitis, plantar fasciitis), footwear padding and foot orthotics.

-• Osteopathy: covers osteopathic consultations and treatments such as soft tissue and bone manipulations.
+• Osteopathy: covers consultations and treatments such as soft tissue and bone manipulations.

-• Remedial massage: covers remedial massage consultations such as deep tissue massages.
+• Remedial massage: covers consultations such as deep tissue massages.

-• Psychology: covers consultation with a psychologist or clinical psychologist for mental or physical health issues such as anxiety, depression, pain management or eating disorders.
+• Psychology: covers consultations with a psychologist or clinical psychologist for mental or physical health conditions such as anxiety, depression, pain management or eating disorders.

-• Dietetics and nutrition: covers consultation with a dietitian or nutritionist for dietary, nutrition and eating advice.
+• Dietetics and nutrition: covers consultations with a dietitian or nutritionist for dietary, nutrition and eating advice.

-• Speech therapy: includes speech therapy consultations to diagnose and treat swallowing disorders or verbal speech disabilities or impediments.
+• Speech therapy: includes consultations to diagnose and treat swallowing disorders or verbal speech disabilities or impediments.

 • Eye therapy: covers assessments and consultations with an orthoptist to treat eye conditions such as lazy eye and poor focus.